andsmith/fm_explorer/README.md

   * voice memory bank
   * hand-tracking control/modulation
   * Sound ON/OFF indicator.
+  * attack sustain decay release envelope for mouse click tones in Theremin
   * Do more interesting (or "musical") parameters have integer or rational ratios with low denominators between the carrier and modulation frequencies?
-These could be made "sticky" on the modulation grid.
+These could be made "sticky" on the modulation grid?
 Not sure what to do with modulation depth/amplitude though, i.e. which values produce more musical FM parameters...